Conference delegates

 Treasa Creavin

 Treasa’s main role is to develop the scientific programme.
-She leads the discussion-based courses, conferences and the online courses programme.
+She leads the scientific meetings and digital learning programme, with responsibility for conferences, discussion-based courses, workshops and MOOCs.
+Prior to joining the team, she was the Editor of Trends in Genetics and the Reviews Editor of Genome Biology.
+She has a broad background in microbiology and genetics.
 She obtained her PhD in genetics from University College London and was a postdoctoral researcher at UCL Medical School and at AIST in Japan.
-Prior to joining the programme in 2010, she was the Editor of Trends in Genetics and the Reviews Editor of Genome Biology.

 Lucy Criddle